SSoLDAC2024/LBD4ConstructionManagement/README.md

 ## Usage

+1. Clone this repo or download "Linked Data and Construction management.ipynb" and "ProjectGraph.ttl" to your computer.
-1. Open Jupyter Lab or Jupyter Notebook.
+2. Open Jupyter Lab or Jupyter Notebook.
-2. Navigate to the directory containing the downloaded notebook.
+3. Navigate to the directory containing the downloaded notebook.
-3. Open the notebook file "Linked Data and Construction management.ipynb".
+4. Open the notebook file "Linked Data and Construction management.ipynb".
-4. Execute the cells in order according to the instructions provided within the notebook.
+5. Execute the cells in order according to the instructions provided within the notebook.
+Make sure that path to "ProjectGraph.ttl" is correct.

 ## License